-All of the Native American jewelry that we sell is AUTHENTIC and handcrafted or handmade by Native American artists here in the U.S.A.
+All of the Native American jewelry that we sell was handcrafted or handmade by Native American artists here in the U.S.A.
 We do not sell copies or knock-offs from foreign countries.
 We purchase most new items either directly from the artist or from reputable dealers who represent the artist.
 Most new items are hallmarked by the artist and come with an Authenticity Card stating the artist's name and tribal affiliation.
 The pawn items are purchased by us, in person, from reputable Southwestern pawn shops with whom we have dealt for many years.
-Most of the vintage pieces are obtained from friends of our family who run a well-respected Western and Native American Art auction house in New Mexico.
+Most of the vintage pieces are obtained from private collectors or from well-respected Western and Native American Art auction houses in New Mexico.